+Data handled by the messaging framework is associated with an identifier.
+The example procedure in figure 6.9.3-1 assumes that the Messaging Framework uses a Pub/Sub model based on "Data Tags" (which could for example be a "Topic" in some message framework protocols).
+The 3PA can publishes to a "Data Tag" and a 3CA that wishes to receive the data subscribes to the "Data Tag".
+Other options can also be supported.

 Figure 6.9.3-1: Data Collection & Distribution for Event Notifications (Subscribe/Notify)

 1. Data Consumer-1 (e.g.: NWDAF-1) sends a request for data to the DCCF.
 The message includes the Notification Target Address.
 The message may indicate whether the requested data should be sent to the Notification Target Address set to Data Consumer-1 and/or to other Consumers such as Data Repository.
+The Notification Correlation ID of the Consumer-1 is included in the request message and is used for notifications sent to Data Consumer-1 (e.g. in step 8).

 2. If the request is for UE data, the DCCF may query the UDM/NRF/BSF to determine the NF serving the UE.